 - my grid method for decorating a bookshelf

 First, you really cannot rush the process and inspiration when you decorate bookshelves!
 Give yourself time to work and rework and add and edit and leave and return and do it again the next day!
-I have never just styled a bookshelf and, viola, got it perfect the first or even the third time.
+I have never just styled a bookshelf and got it perfect the first time.
+So enjoy the process and you will end up with perfectly styled shelves!

 The second thing to know is how to use the easy grid styling technique I developed more than a decade ago.
 It works like magic every time!

-Start with totally empty shelves.
+Start styling a bookshelf with totally empty shelves.
 And since there is nothing on the shelves give them a good cleaning!

 Here’s how it works…